SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us004/01.requirements-engineering/Readme.md

 > **Question:** Can any skill be registered to any collaborator/job?
 Or should they be associated in categories in association with a specific job
 >
-> **Answer:** There is no association, it totally depends of the CV of the collaborator.
+> **Answer:** There is no association, it totally depends on the CV of the collaborator.

 > **Question:**  Is there any certification/proof needed to register a skill to a collaborator?
 >